Below are key highlights from our PE CFO Roundtable in New York City, October 2025

 The emerging model: leverage external expertise for discrete projects rather than building internal AI departments.
 Several firms have established cross-functional working groups to share learnings and evaluate tools, with representation from IT, operations, legal, compliance, and investment teams.
 In many other cases, it’s the CFO who leads a broader investigation into where AI can be applied most effectively and which technologies and consultants are worth considering.

 The question is, how are firms upskilling existing talent at all levels to effectively leverage these tools?
 Will senior leadership risk falling behind if they do not build these capabilities?
-Are there opportunities for junior talent to advance more quickly when they do?
+Are there opportunities for junior talent to advance more quickly when they master it?

 Almost everyone agreed on this point: the goal isn’t huge headcount cuts.
-Most firms feel they already operate with a lean structure, and most finance departments are small to begin with (many firms aren’t big enough for staff reductions to move the needle anyway).
-The real prize is growing your AUM and portfolio without growing your team.
+Most firms feel they already operate with lean structures, and finance departments are small to begin with (reductions often won’t move the needle anyway).
+The real prize is growing AUM and portfolio without proportionally growing your team.

-The near-term impact will likely concentrate on junior and mid-level roles that handle repetitive analytical work, though this raises questions about developing the next generation of leadership talent.
+The near-term impact will likely concentrate on junior and mid-level roles that handle repetitive analytical work, though this raises questions about developing the next generation of leadership talent if AI eliminates the “apprenticeship” phase.

 Looking Forward with a Measured Approach

-The most exciting conversation was about what will happen 12-18 months from now, when AI can handle an entire workflow end-to-end.
-Not just enhancing or accelerating discrete tasks, but actually replacing a complete process.
+The most exciting conversation centered on what happens 12-18 months from now, when AI can handle an entire workflow end-to-end.
+Not just enhancing discrete tasks but actually replacing complete processes.

 The most sophisticated PE firms are taking a measured approach.
 The ones that seem furthest along are those: